KevinFarmer/ia-verify/README.md

 Enter your IA account email in the single quotes on line 1

-Optionally, decide whether you want to check thumbnails, and toggle line 2 True/False appropriately (I believe any .webp thumbnails take time to process, and can get falsely flagged while still processing)
+Optionally, decide whether you want to check thumbnails, and toggle line 2 True/False appropriately

+### Note
+Any .webp thumbnails take time for IA to process into a format that they will display, and will get falsely flagged as missing while still processing

 ## Output